pmilovanov/frankenfrank/prompts/make-dialogues-frank-rehash.md

 ```

 Try to add however much variety and new scenarios you can into the new dialogues, while sticking ONLY to the words in the original dialogues.
 Be creative!

+Each dialogue must be 8-12 lines long.

+Try to make dialogues a bit more complicated while still using the same words:
+- Using longer descriptive phrases
+- Combining multiple actions in single sentences
+- Using more complex sentence structures
+- Creating more intricate scenarios with multiple characters and locations
+- Using longer explanations of situations

+Output ONLY the json and nothing else.

 The original dialogues start below:
 -------